Monato Esprit

 Monato Esprit is a 3D, fantasy-themed massively multiplayer online role-playing game.
-The game is currently in the open beta stage of development and is tentatively scheduled for release in July, 2009.
+The game is currently in the open beta stage of development and was released in July 2009.
 Monato Esprit is free to download and uses the e-currency "MetaTIX" as its billing system.

 Gameplay

 Monato Esprit follows many of the traditional structures of other MMORPGs.
 Players take control of an avatar (or "character") within a persistent world.
 Characters explore the landscape, delve through dungeons, fight monsters, complete quests, and interact with NPCs as well as other players.
 Successfully defeating monsters and completing quests yields items and experience points.
 As characters gain levels, they have the opportunity to use more powerful skills and better equipment.
 Characters can group together into parties and work together to achieve short-term goals, or create guilds, which serve as long-term social networks.

 Combat

 Combat is designed to accommodate younger and casual players.
 The game features strictly player versus environment action and emphasizes cooperation between players.
 The interface is simple and primarily mouse-driven, with a third-person perspective and a movable camera.
 To enter combat, players click on monsters they encounter in the world.
 Each successful strike results in damage to the monster's hit points, while the monster attacks in turn.
 Characters that lose all their hit points are revived in the nearest safe point, and there is no further punishment for defeat.
 If a monster loses all of its hit points, it is defeated and can be looted for items.
 Party members can select various "looting modes" to determine how items are divided up.

 Each character has a number of skills to augment his or her combat potential.
 When characters gain a level, they receive a skill point that can be used to buy a rank in a skill.
 At least one rank is required to use a skill, and further ranks increase its effectiveness.
 The skills available for purchase are dependent on the character's level and class.
 Each class has its own unique skill roster, with more powerful skills becoming available as the character gains levels.
 Skills are broken into two categories: passive and active.
 Passive skills permanently increase the character's attributes and are always functioning.
 Active skills include attack spells, special melee strikes, healing, and temporary enchantments.
 Using an active skill costs mana, which limits the number of times a skill can be used over a short period.